The DOKOH Journal

 The Price Implication

 Full grain leather costs significantly more as a raw material than other grades.
 A shoe built on a full grain upper has a higher base cost before a single component of the construction is considered.
 This means full grain leather formal shoes have a natural price floor — they cannot be made well and sold cheaply.
-If a shoe advertises full grain leather at ₹2,000, something is wrong: either the claim is inaccurate, or the quality of the leather itself (its thickness, tannage, and preparation) is at the very low end of what the "full grain" label can technically cover.
+If a shoe advertises full grain leather at ₹2,000, something is wrong: either the claim is inaccurate, or the quality of the leather itself is at the very low end of what the label can technically cover.

 Genuine quality full grain leather formal shoes, well-constructed, begin at approximately ₹8,000–₹10,000 in the Indian market.
 Above that, you are paying for increasingly refined construction, better lasts, and additional material quality.
 Below it, treat any "full grain" claim with scepticism.